kunal-malik/react-express-server/README.md

 1. Json object is returned from an API
 2. API is built using express server
 3. Communication between REACT and express server
-4. Sorting based on value returned by each json object on button click
+4. Sorting on button click based on value returned by each json object
+5. By default, sorting is done based on ascending order when react component is mounted